elythh/nixvim/.github/README.md

 nix run .
 ```

-If you have nix intalled, you can directly run my config from anyhwere
+If you have nix installed, you can directly run my config from anywhere

 You can try running mine with: